christophfranke/signal-chain/README.md

 # Signal-Chain: A Declarative Reactive Programming Library
-## Simplify State Management in Web Applications
+## Functional State Management in Web Applications

 **Signal-Chain** is a library for composing observables and asynchronous operations.
 It provides a core type, the Chain, several operators (select, effect, await, listen, combine, ...), and a reactive Primitive to combine declarative state management with asynchronous operations.

-Think of Signal-Chain as RxJS for the grug developer.
+> Signal-Chain is RxJS for the grug developer.

 The essential concepts of **Signal-Chain** are: